MV Saviz

-MV Saviz (ساویز) is an Iranian cargo vessel of Islamic Republic of Iran Shipping Lines, commonly known by its business name IRISL Group.
+MV Saviz (ساویز) is an Iranian cargo ship of Islamic Republic of Iran Shipping Lines, commonly known by its business name IRISL Group.
 The vessel is believed to have been used as a reconnaissance ship and military base of the Government of the Islamic Republic of Iran.
-It was attacked on 6 April 2021 by Israel Defence Force (IDF) with several limpet mines at a position at the Red Sea close to the Eritrean coast, near Yemen, where it had been in position for several years.
+It was allegedly attacked on 6 April 2021 by Israel Defence Force (IDF) with several limpet mines at a position at the Red Sea close to the Eritrean coast, near Yemen, where it had been in position for several years.

 Ship

 The MV Saviz is registered with the International Maritime Organization as a civilian cargo ship and owned by the IRISL Group, which is owned by the Iranian government.
 The vessel has been in position for several years in the Red Sea, close to the Eritrean coast.
 It is believed to be a covert base for the paramilitary Revolutionary Guard.
 However, Tehran claimed it was a "non-military ship", helping to "provide security along shipping lines and combat pirates".
 According to the US Combating Terrorism Center (USMA), the ship has signals intelligence domes and antennas.
 It is equipped with at least three speedboats on deck, according to CTC, which are used to ferry personnel to Yemen.